 2009 Supplemental Poverty Measure (SPM) Research File [created using the 2010 CPS ASEC] [Revised March 2014]

 Public-use files to replicate the NAS-based poverty measures described in report P60-227 (Alternative Poverty Estimates in the United States: 2003) are posted at http://www.census.gov/hhes/povmeas/data/public-use.html.

 Extract files with replicate weights using the Census 2010-based population controls for the 2011 and 2010 CPS ASEC can be downloaded from http://www.census.gov/housing/extract_files/.

-The following extract files provide researchers with revised estimates for the value of benefits from the Supplementary Nutrition Program for Women, Infants, and Children (WIC) for 2009, 2010 and 2011.
+The March 2014 revised data files for 2009, 2010 and 2011 include revised estimates for the value of benefits from the Supplemental Nutrition Program for Women, Infants, and Children (WIC) and revised poverty status indicators using the new WIC estimates in the resource calculation.
 For details of the changes made to the WIC estimates see Macartney (2013).
-Each file contains the variables h_seq and pppos which can be used to merge the extract file with the SPM research file for the relevant year.
-The new value for WIC benefits is stored in the variable named “newWICval”.
+Each file also contains the old WIC estimates and the poverty status using the old WIC estimates.